Student-centric advice and objective recommendations

 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

-The Bright Futures program is an amazing opportunity for Florida residents to earn a full ride to college.
-But in addition to being a high-paying opportunity, it is very competitive and has a strict set of requirements.
 The requirements outlined in the Bright Futures handbook can be overwhelming, and may deter students from applying.
 So, we’ve done the hard work for you, and made the requirements more readable!
 Read on to learn all about the Bright Futures scholarship requirements.
-Our article covers the Academic Scholars, Medallion Scholars, Gold Seal CAPE Scholars, and Gold Seal Vocational Scholars programs.
-We’ll also cover the ways in which requirements have been altered by the coronavirus pandemic.

 Requirements for all Bright Futures Scholarships